 *William Seymour (1855-1933) Philadelphia March 15th A week ago Sunday Mr. and Mrs. [Willie] Seymour called to see me -- he being here with Mr. Sol Smith Russell who was playing a two weeks engagement at the Broad St. Theatre.
 We had a pleasant chat -- and he left about 6 PM and I did not suppose I should see him again. -- but as I was washing the supper dishes on Monday he came in a cab -- to ask me to go with him to the theatre to play "Clementina" in A Bachelor's Romance in place of Mrs. F.A.
 Pitt whose husband Mr. H.M.
 Pitt had died at 3 PM that day in New York ...
 Tell Albert Willie Seymour has five children, two daughters and three sons.
 The eldest 14 years and the youngest 5 months.
 He is traveling as stage manager with Sol Smith Russell this year and his family live in Roxbury, Boston, Mass."

 Actor, director and stage manager with the Union and Madison Square companies, the Metropolitan Opera House and Charles Frohman's Empire Theatre .
 Spent 1879-1888 at the Boston Museum Married May Davenport, younger sister of Fanny Davenport.
 Willie was 28 in 1883.
-EJ Phillips also knew his mother and visited her in Roxbury Massachusetts while in Boston.
+EJ Phillips knew him from his days at the Varieties Theatre in New Orleans (1872-18750 With Lawrence Barrett and also knew his mother, visiting her in Roxbury Massachusetts while in Boston.
 Wm.
 Seymour played Jabez Green (a shepherd) in STORM BEATEN (1884).